Topstitching and edgestitching are the fraternal twins of machine stitches.

 - Thread your sewing machine needle with two threads.

 - Use topstitching thread, embroidery thread, or buttonhole thread with a topstitching needle.
+Use regular thread for the bobbin thread.

 - Use the triple straight stitch.